getsentry/action-release/README.md

     Syntax error: end of file unexpected (expecting ")")
     ```

-- When adding the action, make sure to first checkout your repo with `actions/checkout@v3`.
+- When adding the action, make sure to first checkout your repo with `actions/checkout@v3` or provide `SENTRY_RELEASE` environment variable manually.
 Otherwise it could fail at the `propose-version` step with the message:

     ```text